ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect02.md

 ---

 # Topics

-By the end of this lecture students should have everything they need to make significant progress with the upcoming lab.

 ## Github intro
 * What is github?
 How and why we plan to use it in this class